preservica/metadata-management/README.md

 ## Support

 Support for this project is provided by its community of contributors.
-Preservica Ltd/Inc does not officially support any of the code included in this project.
-Users can choose to use any code included in this project at their own risk.
+Preservica does not support any of the code included in this project.
+Users choose to use any code included in this project at their own risk.